-If you are looking to start this programme in 2017, you can find information about 2017 entry on the 2017 History of Photography (MLitt) page.
+If you started this programme in 2016, you can find information about 2016 entry on the 2016 History of Photography MLitt page.
 Information about all programmes from previous years of entry can be found in our archive.

 - This innovative degree is inspired by the important role played by St Andrews in the early history of the most influential visual medium of the modern era.